I Want Her, She Wants Me: Background and recording

 "I Want Her, She Wants Me" was one of several Odessey and Oracle tracks recorded at Olympic Studios.

 Rod Argent allegedly hated the Mindbenders recording of "I Want Her, She Wants Me", as he believed they got the chords wrong.
 After being signed to CBS and given the chance to record a self-produced album in 1967, White told Argent that they should "do it properly.
-The track was the oldest composed song included on Odessey and Oracle, with Johansen believing the summer of 1967 to be an incredibly productive period for White, wheras Argent was instead "drawing on material written more than a year before" when it came to tracks.
+The track was the oldest composed song included on Odessey and Oracle, with Johansen believing the summer of 1967 to be an incredibly productive period for White, whereas Argent was instead "drawing on material written more than a year before" when it came to tracks.
 Russo believed that the Mindbenders version did not detract the Zombies from recording it.
 It was recorded in July or August 1967 at Olympic Studios together with "Beechwood Park" and "Maybe After He's Gone", as opposed to their preferred EMI Studios.
 (Note: According to Russo, EMI Studios was fully booked during July 1967.
 Johansen stated that the Zombies sessionography became "uncertain" when recording at Olympic, hence being unable to pinpoint an exact recording date.)
 The song was mixed into stereo by Argent and White on 27 December 1967, with a complete master finished the following day.

 White had started using a Fender Precision Bass during the album's session, something which Palao believed gave "I Want Her, She Wants Me" and "Care of Cell 44" more "weight and prominence than before", compared to when he used his Gibson.
 Musicologist Walter Everett cites the track as one of few examples where heavy echo was applied to the bassline, together with the Beach Boys "God Only Knows".
 Russo noted White's playing as "playful".
 The song is one of few in the Zombies discography containing a fade-out, with the vocalists repeating the title phrase 12 times before song "completely disappeared".
 The song's stereo mix contained backing vocals not audible in the mono version.

 Although the Zombies version of "I Want Her, She Wants Me" featured Paul Atkinson playing 4/4 on his guitar similarly to the Mindbenders rendition, Russo believed that their rendition perfected the "pop-filled" Argent track.
 Alec Palao similarly notes their rendition as being in "pop mode".
-The track prominently features harpsichord owned by the the Beatles and played by Argent.
-Billboard journalist Joe Lynch cited the song as a rare track both written and sung by Argent, who's voice fit the song's baroque pop theme.
+The track prominently features harpsichord owned by the Beatles and played by Argent.
+Billboard journalist Joe Lynch cited the song as a rare track both written and sung by Argent, whose voice fit the song's baroque pop theme.
 Ordinary lead vocalist Colin Blunstone had "very little to do" with the song, though he sang co-lead with Argent during the middle eight.
 By contrast, Mary Beth Bauermann of Flat Hat Magazine believed the track to instead lean towards bubblegum pop-rock, with the harpsichord instead utilized to its "timeless, sunny mood".